ondra-novak/mmbot/doc/broker_protocol.md

 **Multithreading note** - Only the thread which is processing messages should send log messages.
 The log messages can be send only when MMBot waiting for a reply.

+## What is new

+### trading instances (v2)

+In v2 protocol, old calls marked as v1 are deprecated, and the new brokers don't need to implemented at all.
+The v2 protocol allows to have trading instances.
+The instance is represented as arbitrary JSON object, which is carried as argument of a call and if the broker make a change in the instance, it must be also carried with the result out.
+Then the trading instance is stored in the state of the trader.

+The purpose of trading instance is to help brokers to store some intermediate data with the state of the trader.
+It also helps to track orders and distinguish orders placed by the robot and orders placed by the user manually.
+Optionally it can also track fills made by orders placed by the robots so fills made by orders placed manually cannot influence the trading (however this feature is planned to mmbot 3)

+The broker is still considered as stateless, it doesn't need to store and manage trading instances.
+The trading instance can be anytime discarded without noticing the broker.
+To cover this case, the broker should include whole state to any new instance (which is requested by passing `null` as instance) - all open orders (but not fills) and anything what was related to other instances in the past.

+### new trading calls (v2)

+there are two new trading calls that replace old deprecated calls

+* getTradingStatus
+* placeOrders

+### downloadMinuteData doesn't support OHLC

+Currently this call doesn't support OHLC, so it is expected, that each minute is passed as single number.
+To cover whole OHLC, it is better to use 4min chart with agregated O,H,L,C passed in this order, or use 5 min chart with O,H,(H+L)/2,L,C passed in this order.
+Backtest is unable to benefit from more accurate data.

 ## Functions

 ### General